 How to Install Flatpak App

-To enable the Flathub repository to allow you to install applications from Flathub, type the command below:
+To enable the Flathub repository to allow you to install applications from there, type the command below:

 Search for Flatpak Apps

 Once the repository is added, you can check if a particular application is available.
-You can treat Flatpak as a regular package manager.
+So you can treat Flatpak as a regular package manager.

 flatpak search spotify

-The output gives you details about the Flatpak application, such as the Application ID, the version, the branch, and a summary of the application.
+The output gives you details about the Flatpak application, such as the Application ID, version, branch, and application summary.

 Install a Flatpak App